PG-Video-LLaVA: Pixel Grounding Large Video-Language Models: PG-Video-LLaVA

 In constructing PG-Video-LLaVA, our approach integrates sophisticated mechanisms for aligning video and audio signals with language processing capabilities, thereby facilitating a comprehensive multimodal analysis.
 Central to our model is an advanced CLIP-based video encoder, which has been specifically adapted to process both spatial and temporal dimensions of video data.
 This adaptation enables a deeper understanding of video content, setting PG-Video-LLaVA apart from conventional image-centric models.

-For training, PG-Video-LLaVA utilizes a Video-ChatGPT~\cite{Maaz2023VideoChatGPT} dataset comprising 100K video instructions derived from ActivityNet-200 \cite{Heilbron2015ActivityNetAL}, supplemented with our 3K diverse, human-annotated video instructions.
+For training, PG-Video-LLaVA utilizes the VideoInstruct100K \cite{Maaz2023VideoChatGPT} dataset comprising 100K video instructions derived from ActivityNet-200 \cite{Heilbron2015ActivityNetAL}.
 This diverse dataset ensures that the model is well-equipped to handle a broad spectrum of video contexts with high accuracy.
-In addition to visual processing, PG-Video-LLaVA incorporates state-of-the-art audio analysis by leveraging advanced audio transcription techniques, similar to those employed in WhisperX \cite{bain2023whisperx}.
+In addition to visual processing, PG-Video-LLaVA incorporates state-of-the-art audio analysis by leveraging advanced audio transcription techniques, similar to those employed in WhisperX \cite{bain2023whisperx} and Whisper-AT\cite{gong_whisperat}.
 This integration allows the model to process and understand audio inputs effectively, enhancing its overall multimodal interpretation capabilities.

 While PG-Video-LLaVA's foundation is based on the LLaVA-1.5~\cite{Liu2023VisualIT} framework, it is extended for videos to incorporate spatio-temporal representations, audio understanding and visual grounding capabilities.
 Its unique combination of enhanced video encoding, extensive training dataset, integrated audio processing and grounding capability marks it as a forward step in the field of LMMs.